 Hilda felt herself go cold.
 She recognised these letters.
 They were ones she had written to Nell during the many years of their friendship.
 Forcing herself to move, she picked up one bundle and placed it on the desk.
-There was a date written on a piece of paper and stuck through the ribbon.
-The date was the year Nell had come out to the Oberland to open St Mildred’s.
+A small piece of paper with a date written on it was stuck through the ribbon.
+It was the year Nell had come out to the Oberland to open St Mildred’s.
 She picked up some of the others.
 All had dates on them.
 Rummaging through the drawer, she saw that the largest package was dated the year of the coach accident.
-They had been apart for a whole year as Hilda made her slow and painful recovery.
-Nell visited a few times, but had been burdened with keeping the school going in Hilda’s absence.
+They had been apart for a whole year then, as Hilda made a slow, painful recovery from her head injury.
+Nell visited a few times, but had been burdened with keeping the school going in Hilda’s absence so time was scarce.

 Hilda was stunned!
 Why had Nell saved all these, even the postcards?
-She was the most unsentimental of people, although Hilda herself knew her gentler side.
-Had Hilda’s words meant so much to Nell that she would save these letters, when she actually hoarded so little?
+She was the most unsentimental of people, although Hilda knew her gentler side.
+Had Hilda’s words meant so much to Nell that she would save these letters, when she actually hoarded so very little?
 Slowly, carefully, Hilda untied a ribbon and picked up an envelope.
-Drawing out the letter, she saw it was one written while she was still in hospital, still suffering those appalling headaches, to judge by the illegible scrawl.
-Pulling out another, she saw it was the Christmas card she had given Nell that year.
+Drawing out the letter, she saw it was one written while she was at her cousin's, and still suffering those appalling headaches, to judge by the illegible scrawl.
+Pulling out another, she discovered the Christmas card she gave Nell that year.
 They had stayed in Nell’s cottage for the holiday season.

 “Such love!” she whispered in awe.
 “How can she bear it, Gwynneth?”

-“Few have noticed,” Nancy added, “that when she thinks nobody's looking, her face is unbearably sad.”
+“Few have noticed that, when she thinks nobody's looking, her face is unbearably sad.”

-Matron’s face became very serious, her eyes grave.
+Matron’s face grew serious, her eyes grave.
 “And nobody knows that she barely sleeps.
-I’ve stood outside her door and listened to her pacing the floor.”
+I’ve stood outside her door and listened to her pacing the floor many nights.”

 “Gwynneth!”
 Nancy gasped, her eyes wide with shock.
 “Why don’t you go in and comfort her?”

-“She also needs to eat,” Nancy murmured.
-“Several people have commented that her appetite is non-existent.
+“She also needs to eat.
+People are commenting that her appetite's non-existent.
 Can’t you do something?”

-“Leave them, Gwynneth,” said a quiet voice behind her.
-“If Nancy could find me a box I’ll take them with me, and this photo.”
+“Leave them, Gwynneth,” came a quiet voice behind her.
+“If Nancy finds me a box, I’ll take them with me, and this photo.”

 “I’ll leave her to find her own way back,” Matron sighed “Those tears are still very close, and might help her where I can’t.”